What’s a Lifetime ISA?

-- If you decide to take the cash at 60, it’s all tax free whether taken as a lump sum or in regular instalments.
+- If you decide to take the cash at 60, it’s all free of income and capital gains tax whether taken as a lump sum or in regular instalments.

 To talk to us about investing in a Lifetime ISA, please send us a message using the form on the right-hand side of this page.
 We’ll get back to you as soon as we can.